 Although there are numerous techniques for heat-treating metal, we’ll be covering just two of them today: annealing and tempering.

 How Does Annealing Work?

-When a metal is annealed, it is heated to the ideal temperature and then kept at that temperature for a predetermined length of time.
-The cooling rate for annealing is on the slow end of the spectrum.
-For instance, if you were cooking something in the oven and instead of removing it at the end of the cook time you allowed it to cool inside the oven, that’s similar to annealing.
+During the annealing process, manufacturers heat the material to the ideal temperature and then keep it at that temperature for a certain amount of time.
+The cooling rate for annealing also tends to be extremely slow.
+Say you were cooking something in the oven and the time went off.
+If, instead of removing it, you allowed it to cool inside the oven, that would be similar to the premise behind annealing.

 The Three Stages of Annealing

 Let's take a closer look at what happens during each stage.

 Annealing Stage 1: Recovery